 - Using rain barrels to conserve water for plants

 Earth Day is designed to appreciate and celebrate the health of the earth.
 Keeping the earth healthy is important, but keeping your mouth healthy is important, too.
 Healthy teeth and gums contribute to your overall health and well-being, so remember to call our team at Laurelhurst Family Dentistry to schedule an appointment.
-Have a happy and healthy Earth Day, from Dr. Wilma Shen DDS!
+Have a happy and healthy Earth Day, from our doctor!